Maryland Junior Science and Humanities Symposium: Tuesday, March 14, 2017

 Please click here to apply for to be a presenter at the Maryland Regional JSHS.

 In addition to the educational opportunity, the Maryland Regional JSHS also serves as a scholarship competition.
 The Academy of Applied Sciences will distribute $4,500 in academic scholarships: $2,000 for first place; $1,500 for second place; $1,000 for third place.
-The top five finalists attend an expense-paid trip to National JSHS held from April 27th to 30th 2016 in Dayton, Ohio.
+The top five finalists attend an expense-paid trip to National JSHS.

-The schedule for the Maryland Regional Junior Science and Humanities Symposium should be available online by February of 2016.
+The schedule for the Maryland Regional Junior Science and Humanities Symposium should be available online by late-February of 2017.

 Dates and Deadlines

 |January 13, 2017 (priority deadline)||Deadline for Maryland high school students to submit applications, including papers on their original research.|

 |February 17, 2017||Date by which students whom submitted research papers will be informed on the status of their proposal.
 The portal for submitting all student research proposals and registration forms will be available in early December.|

 |March 14, 2017||Maryland Regional Junior Science and Humanities Symposium|

 |April 26-30, 2017||55th National JSHS in San Diego, California|

 |For more information